favzqn/garden/content/agile.md

 title: Agile
 draft: false
 tags:
-  - Project Management
+  - project-management
-  - Software Development
+  - software-development
-  - Methodology
+  - methodology
 ---

 **Definition**: Agile is a project management and software development methodology that emphasizes iterative development, collaboration, flexibility, and customer feedback.
 It focuses on delivering small, incremental changes rather than a complete product at the end of the project.